 - Make sure your starter is active before starting this recipe.
 An inactive or immature starter can hinder your dough from rising, resulting in dense, gummy rolls.

 - Be patient, baking with wild yeast takes time.
 Wait until your dough is visibly bubbly and well-risen, which typically takes 4 to 6 hours.
 I’ll be giving time cues, but this may differ based on your starter's health and the unique conditions in your kitchen.
-If you're impatient or short on time, try my Sourdough Discard Cinnamon Rolls Recipe instead!

 - If your dough feels too sticky and difficult to handle, return it to the bowl, cover with plastic wrap and let it rest for 30 minutes before continuing to knead.